lpgn/advanced-homeassistant-mcp/docs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License.
+See [LICENSE](../LICENSE) for details.